Matic-Digital/contentful-nextjs/README.md

-# Contentful Next.js Starter
+# Contentful Mux Next.js Starter

-This is a starter template for building a blog with Next.js and Contentful.
+This is a starter template for building a blog with Next.js, Contentful, and Mux.
 It includes a Docker-based development workflow for a consistent development experience across teams.

 ## Development Workflow